olgOk/Adaptive_QNG_with_Backtracking_Line_Search/README.md

 # Project Description

 The project was accomplished in several stages.
-First, we verify the results of the research paper Quantum Natural Gradient with Efficient Backtracking Line Search using the IBM Qiskit framework.
-[Elaborate more] Secondly, we explored the possibility of extending the current implementation of the Natural Gradient with the Backtracking Line search.
-[Elaborate more].
-Finally, we started the implementation of the backtracking line search [Elaborate more].
+First, we verify the results of the research paper Quantum Natural Gradient with Efficient Backtracking Line Search [1] using the IBM Qiskit framework.
+We have successfully reproduced the experiments on finding the electronic ground states of hydrogen (H), lithium hydride (LiH) molecules, and transverse field Ising model (TFI) using Qiskit.
+Secondly, we explored the possibility of extending the current implementation of the Qiskit NaturalGradient Class with the Backtracking Line search algorithm.
+The current implementation of the NaturalGradient search available in Qiskit relies on regularization procedures.
+That is, the algorithm balances between biases and overfitting to minimize the loss function efficiently.
+Finally, in our project, we introduce the NaturalGradient class with the backtracking line search based on the Armijo condition.

+# Code Description

 # Technologies
 * Python3
 * Qiskit
 * Qiskit QML

-# Code

 # Contributors
 Mentor: [Dr. Vesselin G. Gueorguiev](https://github.com/VGGatGitHub)